Specialist Support Teams

 Lead Practitioners MSI/ Dual Sensory Impairment: Paula-Rose Morrow

 The school has a large number of pupils with Visual Impairment (VI) some of whom who are blind.
 We have a few with MSI or Dual Sensory Impairment and some with Hearing Impairment (HI)

 We have some part time skilled trained and experienced support workers, Carol and Paula-Rose to support this ever growing population as the local authority support has been significantly reduced.

 For some children, the curriculum may require an emphasis on physical development and personal care to develop the pre-learning skills for more academic learning such as writing.
 Others require support because of medical needs and/or attendance difficulties in order to access any aspect of learning.
 Others still have SEMH needs and require therapeutic interventions to allow them to access learning.

 Health and Personal Care and Therapy

-Team Managers: Andy Stone (West) and Janet Broadbent (South)
+Team Managers: Hazel Travers (West) and Janet Broadbent (South)

 Personal Care and Therapy staff support across the school.
-Led by HAndy Stone and Janet Broadbent they provide support for pupils with medical and physical needs where specialist advice and support may be required.
+Led by Hazel and Janet they provide support for pupils with medical and physical needs where specialist advice and support may be required.
 They also provide emergency support.

 Haven Support Team (click here to go to our page)